Akzidenz-Grotesk: Early history

 Akzidenz-Grotesk seems to be a derivative of this shadowed sans-serif (Schattierte Grotesk, detail below) released by the Bauer & Co. foundry of Stuttgart in 1896, the year before it was taken over by Berthold.

 Akzidenz-Grotesk's design descends from a school of general-purpose sans-serifs cut in the nineteenth century.
 Sans-serifs had become very popular in Germany by the late nineteenth century, which had a large number of small local type foundries offering different versions.

 H. Berthold was founded in Berlin in 1858 initially to make machined brass printer's rule, moving into casting metal type particularly after 1893.
 Berthold publications from the 1920s onwards dated the design to 1898, when the firm registered two design patents on the family.

 A 1905 advertisement for Berthold in a Swedish printing journal, offering Royal-Grotesk, later branded as the light weight of Akzidenz-Grotesk, for sale.
 The sans-serif type is used in a secondary role underneath a more decorative heading face.
 (Note: The display face appears to be Berthold's Herold.)

-Recent research by Eckehart Schumacher-Gebler, Indra Kupferschmid and Dan Reynolds has clarified many aspects of Akzidenz-Grotesk's history.
+Recent research by Eckehart Schumacher-Gebler, Indra Kupferschmid, Dan Reynolds and John A. Lane has clarified many aspects of Akzidenz-Grotesk's history.
 The source of Akzidenz-Grotesk appears to be Berthold's 1897 purchase of the Bauer u.
 Cie Type Foundry of Stuttgart (not to be confused with the much better-known Bauer Type Foundry of Frankfurt).
 The Bauer foundry had recently released a sans-serif with a drop shadow effect (Schattierte Grotesk).
 Akzidenz-Grotesk was based on this design, but with the drop shadow removed.
 Two design patents on Akzidenz-Grotesk were filed in April 1898, first on the 14th in Stuttgart by Bauer and then on the 28th in Berlin by Berthold, and Reynolds found that Berthold's records indicate that the design originated in Stuttgart.
 Some early adverts that present Akzidenz-Grotesk are co-signed by both brands.
-Early references to Akzidenz-Grotesk at Berthold often use the alternative spelling 'Accidenz-Grotesk'; Reynolds has suggested that the name may have been intended as a brand extension following on from an "Accidenz-Gothisch" blackletter face sold by the Bauer & Co. foundry.
+Early references to Akzidenz-Grotesk at Berthold often use the alternative spelling "Accidenz-Grotesk"; Reynolds has suggested that the name may have been intended as a brand extension following on from an "Accidenz-Gothisch" blackletter face sold by the Bauer & Co. foundry.
 In general, Reynolds comments that the style of Schattierte Grotesk and Akzidenz-Grotesk "seem to me to be more of a synthesis of then-current ideas of sans serif letterform design, rather than copies of any specific products from other firms."